docker/docs/engine/security/https.md

     $ chmod -v 0444 ca.pem server-cert.pem cert.pem

-Now you can make the Docker daemon only accept connections from clients providing a certificate trusted by our CA:
+Now you can make the Docker daemon only accept connections from clients providing a certificate trusted by your CA:

     $ dockerd --tlsverify --tlscacert=ca.pem --tlscert=server-cert.pem --tlskey=server-key.pem \
       -H=0.0.0.0:2376

-To be able to connect to Docker and validate its certificate, you now need to provide your client keys, certificates and trusted CA:
+To connect to Docker and validate its certificate, provide your client keys, certificates and trusted CA:

 > Run it on the client machine
 >